 Stopover in Hong Kong

-Stopover in HK on the way to NZHong Kong is on a direct route from Europe to New Zealand, the perfect shopping stopover!
+Hong Kong is on a direct route from Europe to New Zealand, the perfect shopping stopover!

 Hong Kong is a perfect shopping stopover, you can indulge in 20+ modern shopping malls with up to 700 brand name shops (Harbour City Mall) or browse along interesting street markets for your unique exotic bargain.
 With the extremely dense population, noisy streets and futuristic architecture it’s quite a contrast to New Zealand, adding some extra spice to your journey.